wasabigeek/visiplan/README.md

 # FAQ
 Q: Why is this called VisiPlan?
 A: Somewhat ironically, an ode to the first popular spreadsheet software, VisiCalc.
 I think the feeling of power and flexibility is something important to recreate.
+This is a working title, seeing as other software has already taken the name :D